Yusuf Ali Chowdhury: Career

 Chowdhury became involved in politics during his student life.
 He vigorously campaigned to remove the pro-Hindu ban on cattle slaughter and beef production in Faridpur imposed by the British Raj.
 The ban was imposed to appease Hindu landowners who constituted an influential group in the district.
 Chowdhury capitalized on Bengali Muslim sentiment against Hindu landlords.
 Despite being a zamindar himself, Chowdhury represented the grievances and aspirations of Muslim peasants, tenants, farmers and workers.
 He was the Chairman of Faridpur District Board for 17 years; the board later became the district council.
 He was an important organiser of the Pakistan movement and All-India Muslim League.
 In 1937 he was elected to the Bengal Legislative Assembly.
 From 1941 to 1953 he served as the President of the Faridpur district unit of Muslim League.
 From 1941 to 1947, he was part of the Working Committee of the Bengal Muslim League.

 From 1947 to 1952, he served as the first General Secretary of the East Bengal Muslim League.
-In 1948, he advised Muhammad Ali Jinnah against declaring Urdu the sole state language by ignoring Bangla.
+In 1948, he advised Muhammad Ali Jinnah against declaring Urdu as the sole state language by ignoring Bangla.
 He was expelled from the League and joined the Krishak Sramik Party during the Bengali language movement.
 In 1950, he was elected to the Pakistan Constituent Assembly.
 In 1954, he was elected to the East Pakistan Provincial Assembly.
 He served as the Minister of Agriculture, Minister of Jute, and the Minister of Environment and Forests in the cabinet of A. K. Fazlul Huq.
 He became a member of the National Assembly of Pakistan after 1956.
 Chowdhury was a key figure in the United Front.
 Suhrawardy and Huq visited his estate for political rallies.
-Chowdhury was known as an astute tactician in forming coalition governments involving parties of the United Front, including the Awami League, Krishak Sramik Party, and other parties.
+Chowdhury was known as the kingmaker of East Pakistan because he was an astute tactician in forming coalition governments involving parties of the United Front, including the Awami League, Krishak Sramik Party, and other parties.
 He helped launch the Krishak Praja Party under Huq's leadership in 1957.
 He played a key role in the formation of the National Democratic Front and Pakistan Democratic Movement.
 He joined the Pakistan Democratic Party led by Nurul Amin in the 1960s.
 He served as the vice president of Pakistan Democratic Party.
-He helped in the formation of the Democratic Action Committee by President Ayub Khan.
+He helped in the formation of the Democratic Action Committee which presented demands to President Ayub Khan at the Roundtable Conference in 1969.
 He boycotted the 1970 Pakistan General Election which was won by the Awami League.
-After the start of Bangladesh Liberation War in 1971, he declared his support for Pakistan.
-Chowdhury used his contacts in the Pakistan Army, including Major General Rao Farman Ali, to lobby for the release of Bengali political prisoners.
+After the start of Bangladesh Liberation War in 1971, Chowdhury used his contacts in the Pakistan Army, including Major General Rao Farman Ali, to lobby for the release of Bengali political prisoners.